Charles James Hargreave: Life

 On the Conservatives coming into power in 1858 a new measure for establishing the court in perpetuity, under the designation of Landed Estate Court, was passed, and of it Hargreave was appointed one of the judges, a position which he held to his death.

 In 1851 he was made a bencher of his inn, master of the library 1865, reader 1866, and had he lived would have succeeded to the office of treasurer.
 In 1852 he was created a Q.C.

 He was interested in the subject of a registry of indefeasible title.
 He approved of Robert Torrens's registry of titles as carried out in South Australia, and when in 1844 Torrens, aided by a committee, formed a plan for establishing a registry of Irish titles, he wrote a lengthy criticism of the scheme in the form of a letter to H. D. Hutton, the secretary of the committee.
 He was then directed by the government to draw a bill for carrying out this object, and on 10 Aug.
-1866, the Record of Title Act being established by 29 and 30 Vict. cap. xcix., he arranged to take charge of the judicial business arising out of this new jurisdiction, but was prevented by his last illness.
+1866, the Record of Title Act being established by 29 & 30 Vict. c. xcix, he arranged to take charge of the judicial business arising out of this new jurisdiction, but was prevented by his last illness.

 He died at Bray, near Dublin, 23 April 1866.
 He married, 3 September 1856, Sarah Hannah, eldest daughter of Thomas Noble of Leeds.